chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 		set initial refinement   = 3
 	end

 * The ``mesh`` subsection is necessary to define the region in which the fluid mesh needs to be refined.
-A cell in the fluid mesh will be refined if at least one of its quadrature points is located within the outer boundaries of the box.
-Therefore, in this example, for every cell of the fluid mesh that has at least one of its quadrature points located in the cube located between (-1, -1, -1) and (1,1,1) will be refined.
+A cell in the fluid mesh will be refined if at least one of its dofs is located within the outer boundaries of the box.
+Therefore, in this example, for every cell of the fluid mesh that has at least one of its dofs located in the cube located between (-1, -1, -1) and (1,1,1) will be refined.
 For more information on meshes, see :doc:`../cfd/mesh`.

 .. note::
 	The initial refinement of the ``subdivided_hyper_rectangle`` will not have any impact on the refinement of the fluid mesh, since only its shape and outer walls location are taken into account.